victor-basurto/sitecore-training/jss/sitecore-jss-01.md

 ---
 # Identify JSS Requirements
 **Explore JSS CLI**
-- JSS CLI is a nodejs commandline tool with development scripts, it allows you to:
+- JSS CLI is a nodejs command-line tool with development scripts, it allows you to:
 	- Create, Maintain and Run JS Applications
 	- Scaffold Components
 	- Deploy apps to Sitecore